LexisNexis Opt Out Guide

 - Enter identifiers (email/phone/address)

-- Save the confirmation email
+- Save any confirmation message

-- Set a reminder to repeat opt-outs
+- Set a reminder to re-check whether the same information is still available

 Find out if your private details were exposed